Japan is cleaner than your country, probably.

 1. They learn to take responsibility from a young age.

 Think back to your days at school and tell me how many times you cleaned your entire classroom?

 When school children in Japan get their supplies for the year, one of the things on the list is a zokin (A cleaning rag).
 They use this rag after lunch when all the children participate in O-Soji (cleaning).
-By practicing this from a young age, children are taught to respect their classroom and keep it clean for their lessons.
+By practising this from a young age, children are taught to respect their classroom and keep it clean for their lessons.

-This is likely to have a positive impact on their thoughts about littering and mess when they leave school, and help them continue to respect their country and community by always cleaning up any mess they make.
+This is likely to have a positive impact on their thoughts about littering and mess when they leave school and help them continue to respect their country and community by always cleaning up any mess they make.